-This MSc course has 3 core modules which will be studied alongside a range of optional modules of your choice.
-You’ll be required to choose 3 optional modules.
-All our MA courses follow a consistent structure, with a programme of taught modules, followed by a 15,000 word dissertation.
-Part-time students will take 3 modules in Year 1, and 3 modules plus dissertation in Year 2.
+All our MA courses follow a consistent structure meaning that you will follow a programme of taught modules, followed by a 15,000-word dissertation.
+Part time students will take three modules in Year One, and three modules plus dissertation in Year Two.

 Class sizes can range from 6 to 30 students, depending on each module.

 Each module consists of at least 20 hours of teaching.
 Many modules follow a 1-hour lecture/1-hour seminar format, while other modules are taught in 2-hour workshops.

 You will have a supervisor for your dissertation research project, who you will meet regularly for guidance and advice.

 Taught modules are assessed through written assignments.
 You will focus on completion of your MSc dissertation following the end of Spring Term.